solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 My experiments on terrestrial graphites have been confined

-J. L. Smith—Carbon Compounds in Meteorites.
+J. L. Smith---Carbon Compounds in Meteorites.
 435

 to the Siberian, Cumberland, and Ceylon varieties; and they